 Before the new skill is learned and before the brain solidifies new connections, there is a period of relative chaos.
 After the new skill is mastered and the brain connections solidify equilibrium and your cheery child (and your sanity!) returns.
 (For my take on leaps in the first two years read this.)

-When the brain grows it is adding new connections and trimming unused ones.
+When the brain goes through a growth spurt it is adding new connections and trimming unused ones.
 Have you ever noticed that when your child is learning a new skill that they practice it over and over?

 Practicing these new skills can almost seem like a compulsion.
 Like when a toddler plays the same scenario over and over and over again.
 Or when a preschooler starts repeating letter sounds all day.
-That kind of repetition is indicative of a cognitive leap.
+That kind of repetition is indicative that your child is in the midst of a brain growth spurt otherwise know as a cognitive leap.

 People are not born once and for all on the day that their mother puts them on to the Earth, but…time and time again, life forces them to enter a new world on their own. – Gabriel Garcia Marquez